mau-jac/1T6-F20/wk10/deployment_diagrams.md

 <br>

-Even though the diagram is simplistic, describes:
+Even though the diagram is simplistic it manages to describe:

-- where the system is run,
+- Where the system is run,
-- how the clients (users and micraft application) will interact with it,
+- How the clients (users and micraft application) will interact with the project,
 - All major components of the system.

 <br>